A 30 MONTH STUDY

 WHAT IS THIS PRESENTATION?

 This presentation concluded a 30-month independent study and research project examining issues and ethics within the institution of journalism.
 It explored six unique aspects of journalism and the issues surrounding them.
 At the end of the presentation, there will be an opportunity to ask questions.

 Who Am I?

 Student.
-Journalist.
+Communicator.
 Leader.